 More on Harrisburg's City Island

-The City Island Carousel, batting cages and arcade also provide a lot of fun while enjoying the views of the Susquehanna River.
-Susquehanna River water golf has also become a popular attraction, but you don’t actually have to wear a bathing suit to participate.
-Instead, this City Island mini golf course leads players right along the river for beautiful views as the sun lowers in the sky.
+Water Golf has also become a popular attraction, but you don’t actually have to wear a bathing suit to participate.
+Instead, this City Island mini-golf course leads players right along the river for beautiful views as the sun lowers in the sky.
 If you want to get in the Susquehanna River and cool off, the Susquehanna River Beach is a unique way to enjoy the cool water.
 Go ahead, get your feet wet.

 No matter how many activities you plan to conquer during your visit to City Island, be sure to take a few moments to just relax by the water.
 Watch the boats drift by and consider taking an afternoon nap along the banks.
 The comfortable, visitor-friendly atmosphere makes it a great place to escape from reality and enjoy the quiet power of the Susquehanna River.

 Want to get even closer to the Susquehanna River?
 The calm, smooth waters are very inviting to kayaks, canoes and other water activities.
 It’s just one of the many Susquehanna River activities in Harrisburg.